The Robert F. and Evelyn Nelson Wulf Professorship in the Humanities

 The Wulf Professorship in the Humanities was established in 1993 through an endowment made to the Oregon Humanities Center former OHC Board of Visitors member Robert F. Wulf and Evelyn Nelson Wulf.

-For more information, plese contact Jena Turner.
+For more information, please contact Jena Turner.

 Past Wulf Professors